niuware/niuware.github.io/quick-docs.md

 Notice that if you **cannot** use an any-protocol method combined with a GET/POST protocol method at the same time as the latter ones have execution priority.

+Requests other than GET, POST and DELETE will render an `HTTP 405 Method Not Allowed` error.

 <a name="controllers-protocol-get"></a>
 ### Controllers: GET Protocol Methods